What is the Adopt a Highway Program?

 - All participants in the group must review the safety information provided by MnDOT before every pickup.

-- Participants must be at least 12 years old unless specifically permitted.
+- Participants must be at least 12 years old.
 Participants 18 years old or younger must have adequate adult supervision.

 MnDOT provides volunteers with safety vests, trash bags and safety information.